 Whole groups of people can be labeled mentally ill for political expediency.
 Following a group diagnosis, mandatory treatment can be executed by marching order of the ruling party holding power.
 The “legal” treatment mandates enacted by ruling authorities are enforced by state officials using weapons, drugs, and incarceration (aka treatment institutions).
-Examples of this practice can be found in democracies, dictatorships, and kingdoms.
+Examples of this practice can be found in democracies, dictatorships, and kingdoms alike.

 A good primer for an interested reader is the book “Psychiatric Terror,” by Sidney Bloch.
 The totalitarian Soviet Union of the 20th century used medical diagnosis (see “Sluggish Schizophrenia”) on patients acting in political opposition to the communist party dogma.
 Physicians working under state auspices devised a medical diagnosis for political miscreants.
 The mental illness diagnosis justified state mandated hospitalization and forced treatment.

 Such state sanctioned atrocities are not just relics of the 20th century.
 There are many current examples around the globe where politically motivated psychiatric treatment exists, even on a large-scale with state support.
 Medically justified abuse exists in many forms, not just psychiatric, but we must remain informed and alert to it.

 We must not fool ourselves into believing abuse of psychiatric diagnoses can never happen “here;” it has and it does.
 Anyone not familiar with the abuses in western democracies, the United States included, where diagnosis of mental illness justifies arrest, detainment, horrific treatment, isolation, and punishment for purposes of political expediency, should do a simple search on the topic.
 One can start researching here. https://en.wikipedia.org/wiki/Political_abuse_of_psychiatry

-In a healthy marketplace of ideas, free and open discourse thrives when debating focuses on logic and criticism without non-professional medical diagnostics accompanying such discourse.
+In a healthy marketplace of ideas, free and open discourse thrives when debating focuses on logic and criticism without unprofessional medical diagnostics accompanying such discourse.

-Pedestrian diagnoses stokes the savage beasts into believing that counter opinion holders are miscreant, subhumans, suffering mental disorder and thus needing of long overdue medical intervention to adjust or restore their minds unto a straight and narrow path.
+Pedestrian mental health diagnoses stokes the savage beasts into believing that counter opinion holders are miscreant, subhumans, suffering mental disorders and thus needing of long overdue medical intervention to adjust or restore their minds unto a straight and narrow path.